-Most MIT undergraduates engage in public service through the Public Service Center.
-Typically between 2,500 and 3,000 undergraduates and several hundred graduate students a year participate in service through PSC programs and services: becoming Public Service Fellows, joining an IDEAS Competition team, working through a grant-funded group, doing Community Service Work-Study, volunteering, or engaging with communities in other ways.
+Most MIT undergraduates engage in public service through the Priscilla King Gray Public Service Center.
+Typically between 2,500 and 3,000 undergraduates and several hundred graduate students a year participate in service through PKG Center programs and services: becoming Public Service Fellows, joining an IDEAS Competition team, working through a grant-funded group, doing Community Service Work-Study, volunteering, or engaging with communities in other ways.
 MIT student interests are very diverse, and their capacity for positive change is limitless.
 Most of the time, we simply help them along the path they choose.

 Last year, however, we launched the Yunus Challenge, named after Nobel Peace Prize winner Mohammed Yunus, to focus MIT students attention on poverty alleviation.
 The first Yunus Challenge issue was compliance with tuberculosis drug regimens.
 The results were inspiring, as the adjoining article indicates.
 Not only uBox, but other solutions as well are advancing through field-testing stages toward becoming applied solutions.

 This years Yunus Challenge will focus MIT students attention on the issue of indoor air pollution in the developing world.
 Cooking is an integral part of culture, but cooking smoke contributes significantly to death from respiratory infection in many regions.
 As with last years Yunus Challenge, MIT students will have to apply their ingenuity to human factors as well as technical challenges in order to solve this pressing problem.